Bulgaria's president appoints new caretaker PM

 Radev said that over the past months, tensions have escalated due to suspicions of political use of Glavchev's government.
 "I have always believed that caretaker governments are meant to calm the tense political situation," Radev said.

-"Dear Kozhareva, in this situation, you are the only possible option," Radev said during the appointment.
+"Dear Mrs. Kozhareva, in this situation, you are the only possible option," Radev said during the appointment.

 Kozhareva, holding a master's degree in accounting and control from the DA Tsenov Academy of Economics in Svishtov, has extensive experience in banking and finance.
 She had held various high-ranking positions within the BNAO before being elected deputy head in 2015.
 She became acting head of BNAO in April when Glavchev was appointed caretaker prime minister.